1956, 85 Minutes, DCP

-Starring: Sterling Hayden, Coleen Gray
+Cast: Sterling Hayden, Coleen Gray

 Beginning July 26th, the SNF Parkway celebrates Stanley Kubrick’s would-be 90th birthday with a retrospective of the master filmmaker’s invaluable contributions to the history of cinema.
 The series will occur twice monthly and will showcase each of the director’s films in turn.

 Stanley Kubrick’s account of an ambitious racetrack robbery is one of Hollywood’s tautest, twistiest noirs.
 Aided by a radically time-shuffling narrative, razor-sharp dialogue from pulp novelist Jim Thompson, and a phenomenal cast of character actors, including Sterling Hayden, Coleen Gray, Timothy Carey, Elisha Cook Jr., and Marie Windsor, The Killing is both a jaunty thriller and a cold-blooded punch to the gut.
 And with its precise tracking shots and gratifying sense of irony, it’s Kubrick to the core.

 “Arguably Stanley Kubrick’s most perfectly conceived and executed film.” — Jonathan Rosenbaum, Chicago Reader